 Gaston Dominici was found guilty of the murders but there is a theory that whilst he and his family were implicated, he was not the murderer.
 That guilt fell to his two sons, Gustave and Clovis and their nephew Roger Perrin.
 Gaston took the blame to save them, believing his age would limit a sentence.
 Gaston Dominici always wore hob nailed boots when he was outside; there was no evidence of these at the crime scenes.
 He also walked with a stick.
 Indeed, there were footprints around Elizabeth Drummond from crepe soled shoes as worn by Perrin.

-Gustave Dominici was found guilty of not assisting Elizabeth Drummond who was allegedly still alive at 05:30 in the morning when he “found her”.
+Gustave Dominici was found guilty of failing to assist Elizabeth Drummond who was allegedly still alive at 05:30 in the morning when he “found her”.
 If he was guilty of the crimes did he leave her for dead once he had bludgeoned her around the head after shooting her parents.
 Did he then discard the broken M1 carbine in the river and return to the farm?
 He was then shocked to find her clinging to life hours later when he intended to “discover” the scene and alert the police.

 In his 1976 memoir, Police Commissioner Chenevier offered his version of events.
 He concluded that it was Gustave Dominici and Roger Perrin who confronted Sir Jack Drummond and his family during the early hours of the 5th August when they set out to monitor the water pump and shoot some rabbits.
 This was after the party, both Gustave and Roger may well have been drunk.
 Jack Drummond was unhappy to find them armed near his camp, perhaps they disturbed him and there was an exchange, an altercation.
 Drummond tried to disarm Gustave who, furiously, then shot the Drummond couple and bludgeoned Elizabeth Drummond who tried to run away.
 Gaston or Clovis Dominici reportedly joined Gustave and Roger and the men then allegedly set the encampment upside down and stole a few objects in order to deflect suspicion.
 Subsequently, Gaston confessed to being the sole perpetrator relying naively on the implausibility of his statements in the hope of being acquitted.